braze-inc/braze-growth-shares-segment-export-s3/README.md

 # Braze User Export to Extract
-This is a python 3 script which automates the process of making getting Braze Segment export data, and converting it into a csv file.
+This is a python 3 script which simplifies the process of getting Braze Segment export data from AWS S3, combined them, and converting it into a csv file.

+## Requirements
 The following are required:
-* Access Id and Secret Key from [Amazon AWS S3](https://console.aws.amazon.com/console/) with read permission
+* Access Id and Secret Key from [Amazon AWS S3](https://console.aws.amazon.com/console/) with read permission to the necessary bucket
-* Access to the Braze dashboard with a segment already created, and a Braze API key with segment export permissions.
+* Access to the Braze dashboard with a segment already created, and a [Braze API key](https://www.braze.com/docs/api/api_key/) with segment export permissions.
 * [python3](https://www.python.org/) installed
 	* Optional, [venv](https://docs.python.org/3/library/venv.html) installed

 ## Process Steps
 The following is an outline of the process:
 * Make an API call to the [Braze User by Segment Export](https://www.braze.com/docs/api/endpoints/export/user_data/post_users_segment/) endpoint using a predefined [segment](https://www.braze.com/docs/user_guide/engagement_tools/segments/creating_a_segment/).
+	* Example Curl request: ```curl --location --request POST 'https://rest.iad-01.braze.com/users/export/segment' \
+--header 'Content-Type: application/json' \
+--header 'Authorization: Bearer [API-KEY]' \
+--data-raw '{
+    "segment_id" : "[SEGMENT-ID],
+    "fields_to_export" : ["external_id","email","first_name"]
+}
+'```
 * Edit the `.env` with the credentials if not already done
 	* The `s3bucketname` and `s3path` maps to the `AWS S3 Bucket Name` and `AWS S3 Bucket Folder` respectively in the AWS S3 partner setup.
 	* ![braze_s3_setup](/img/braze_s3_setup.png)